How inflation affects you and the economy

 Your dollar will buy less

-The same applies to savings and return from investments.
-Decreases in the purchasing power of money end up eroding the value of money, including savings.
+The same applies to savings and returns from investments.
+A decline in the purchasing power of money erodes the value of money, including savings.
 Inflation may also reduce the value of your investment returns, especially if interest rates do not keep up with the level of inflation.

 There will be more uncertainty